Compare car insurance by make and model

 How does make and model affect insurance rates?

 It pays to compare rates and get estimates for the type of car you drive to find out if you’re getting the best deal.
-You might also need different coverage depending on your car model.
-A pricier car will need higher maximums to cover any damage in an at-fault accident, and an older or less reliable car might need roadside assistance.
+You might also need different cover depending on your car model.
+A pricier car might need a higher maximum to cover any damage in an at-fault accident, and an older or less reliable car is more likely to need roadside assistance (which you can include in some policies, or buy separately).

-• Vehicle RRP.
-Because they tend to be more expensive to repair, pricier vehicles generally result in higher insurance premiums.
-You might also need higher coverage maximums to cover claims, which means you’ll pay more for coverage.
+• Vehicle cost (and cost of repairs and spares).
+Because pricier cars also tend to be more expensive to repair, they generally cost more to insure.
+You might also need a higher maximum cover figure to cover claims, which means you’ll pay more for cover.

 • Safety ratings.
-Safer cars get into accidents less frequently and cost less to repair.
+Safer cars get into accidents less frequently.
 That means fewer claims on average — and more savings for you.

 • Location.
 Your address plays a big role in what you pay for your car insurance.
-For example, someone may pay more for their insurance in London compared to someone in Cornwall due to a much bigger population and a higher crime rate.
+For example, someone may pay more for their insurance in London compared to someone in Cornwall due to a higher crime rate.

 • Engine size and performance.
 Cars with a higher engine size tend to have higher performance capabilities, meaning they will be able to drive much faster and are at higher risk of having a collision.
 This means that the insurance rate will be higher to cover the added risk.